The Casper College Occupational Therapy Assistant Program offers three specialized health-related certificates that can be earned in one semester.

 Is there a waiting list?

 We do not utilize a waiting list.
 After accepting the initial students, we rank the remaining qualified applicants according to their point totals and create an alternate list.
-If accepted students decline the invitation to begin the program we invite applicants from the alternate list to join the program.
+Because some students maybe provisionally admitted while enrolled in pre-requisite courses, confirmed admissions will take place upon posting of final grades.
+If accepted students decline or become inelegible, applicants from the alternate list will be invited to join the program.
 This list remains viable until beginning of the semester and then becomes void.
 We begin the following admissions period with no preference given to those applicants who had been on the alternate list.

 Do I have to be a CNA to be accepted into the program?

-Yes, students need to be a certified CNA in Wyoming in order to be accepted into our program.
+No, students no longer need to be a certified CNA in Wyoming in order to be accepted into our program.

 What is the difference between an ADN and a BSN?
 Which does Casper College offer?

-Casper College offers two associate degrees, the Associate of Applied Science and Associate of Science in Nursing which are two-year degrees.
+In the past, Casper College has offered two associate degrees in the Nursing Studies (NRST) curriculum: the Associate of Applied Science and Associate of Science in Nursing which are two-year degrees.
 The BSN, or Bachelor of Science in Nursing, is a four-year degree.
+Beginning Fall 2016 the initial semester for the ReNEW Curriculum (NURS) will begin.
+The ReNEW curriculum is a BSN curriculum with an ADN benchmark so students can become an RN and transition into the BSN program offered on-line through UW .
 There are some areas that are covered more extensively in the baccalaureate degree.
 These include research and a greater emphasis on leadership.
 Basic nursing content is the same in both levels of education.
 Graduates of both degrees take the same licensing exam, the NCLEX-RN.

 How long is the program?